redhat-openstack/website/source/documentation/quickstart.html.md

 </div>
 </div>
 In case your system is running with NetworkManager, you need to disable it.
+(See [bz1117277](https://bugzilla.redhat.com/show_bug.cgi?id=1117277) for discussion of why.)

 Stop and disable NetworkManager: